Jo-Karl/JoKarl/content/home/about.md

 # Biography

-I am a PhD student at the Victoria University of Wellington.
+I am a Lecturer at the Victoria University of Wellington.
 My current work broadly focuses on the origin and expression of individual differences in personality, values, and mindfulness.
 I have published on cross-cultural approaches to mindfulness, cross-temporal investigations of personality in literature using text mining, and network-perspectives on individual differences.
 Ongoing research projects include quantitative approaches to philosophy as way of live, the use of network statistics in cross-cultural psychology, and state-trait interactions of mindfulness.